Lateral Foot Pain: 9 Causes (& How to Treat)

 Ideally, you should step off the ball of your foot to ensure weight and impact distributed evenly throughout the foot when walking.

-What to do: If you suspect you have an abnormal gait, you should consult an orthopedic surgeon for assessment.
+How to treat: If you suspect you have an abnormal gait, you should consult an orthopedic surgeon for assessment.
 Pain can be relieved with cold compresses, applied for 10 to 20 minutes, 3 to 4 times per day.
 Treatment may include the use of orthotics to promote a more neutral gait, as well as physiotherapy.

 3. Bunions